Introduction

 But is it safe?
 According to the FCC’s cybersecurity guide for international travelers, personal WiFi routers like portable hotspots reduce the risk of data theft on public networks—making them a smart choice for secure travel.

-How Does Portable WiFi Work?
+How Portable WiFi Works

 Portable WiFi Options for Travelers